mightbesimon/PONG/README.md

 ## License ##

-took me a very long time, please give credit
+took me a very long time, all rights reserved

 ## Acknowledgments ##

-- rather be clubbing next time
+- Simon rather be clubbing next time
-- missed lectures to do this
+- Simon missed lectures to do this
+- don't be like Simon
 - also lectures are actually useless
 - lectures are now cancelled lmao
 - shoutout covid-19